trevorjhou/Homework-5-Neural-Networks-with-Keras/README.md

 * `24 → 12 → 6 → 1`

 This round tested whether the baseline model was underfitting due to insufficient model capacity.
-The deeper funnel architecture improved training performance slightly, but validation performance remained relatively stable and showed only modest improvement.
+The deeper funnel architecture increased model capacity and improved training performance slightly, but validation performance remained relatively stable and showed only modest improvement.
 The results suggested diminishing returns from simply increasing model depth.

 ---

-### Step 4 — Round 3: Add L2 Regularization
+## Step 4 — Round 3: Add L2 Regularization

 Because the deeper architecture introduced a greater risk of overfitting, I next tested L2 regularization.